Stacey Hassard: 34th Legislative Assembly

 Hassard was re-elected comfortably on November 7, 2016, in his riding of Pelly-Nisutlin, thanks to strong support in Teslin and Faro (though not Ross River).
 He defeated both Yukon Green Party leader Frank de Jong and former Teslin Tlingit Chief Carl Sidney.

 However, the Yukon Party government was defeated in that same election and its leader, Darrell Pasloski, lost his own seat.
 Hassard was elected as interim leader of the Yukon Party and interim Leader of the Official Opposition on November 17, 2016.
 In the 34th Legislative Assembly, he is currently the opposition for the Department of Highways and Public Works, the Executive Council Office (other than the Aboriginal relations branch), the French Language Services Directorate, and the Public Service Commission.
 He is also a member of the Standing Committee on Public Accounts.

+35th Legislative Assembly

+In May 2021, he apologized after inappropriate text messages that she made about NDP leader Kate White and Liberal leader Sandy Silver were made public.
+Hassard served as the Official Opposition critic for Highways and Public Works.
+He did not run in the 2025 Yukon general election.

 Personal life

 Hassard has worked in the construction industry and owned a local store and motel in Teslin.
 He is a former councilor and deputy mayor of the Village of Teslin.

 Stacey is the brother of Dean Hassard, who previously represented the same district in the Yukon Legislative Assembly from 2002 to 2006.